pdsam/IART/Proj2/text.md

 Information like this can be found in datasets like [the Football Events dataset](https://datasetsearch.research.google.com/search?docid=beC2NjeMuiLj9GvLAAAAAA%3D%3D) found on kaggle.

 This projects objective is to use the above mentioned dataset to predict the number of goals on a football game using Regression algorithms.
+This paper will start with an explanation and analysis of the used dataset, followed by an explanation of the approach the was decided to be used.

+Tests will be performed on the developed models and explanation for the results will be given at the end.